testtrim/testtrim/README.md

     Hopefully you'll see the output "relevant test cases" which indicates how many tests were relevant for the change you made.

-- Note that testtrim will either pollute your home directory with `~/testtrim.db` (which grows quite large, quite quickly), or uses a PostgreSQL database defined at the environment variable `DATABASE_URL` (which will also grow quite large, quite quickly) to store commit coverage maps.
+- Note that testtrim will by-default store coverage data in `$XDG_CACHE_HOME/testtrim/testtrim.db`, or `$HOME/.cache` if `$XDG_CACHE_HOME` is undefined; or uses a PostgreSQL database defined at the environment variable `TESTTRIM_DATABASE_URL`.
+This data allows testtrim to make determinations on what tests need to be executed for future changes.

 # Development